prologuetech/laravel-big/README.md

 $table = $big->createFromModel($datasetId, $tableId, new Event());

-// Let's stream our events into BQ in large chunks Event::notArchived()->chunk(1000, function ($events) use ($big, $table) {
+// Let's stream our events into BQ in large chunks
+// Note: notArchived() is a simple scope, use whatever scopes you have on your model Event::notArchived()->chunk(1000, function ($events) use ($big, $table) {
     // Prepare our rows
     $rows = $big->prepareData($events);